Table of Contents

 Infinity R humbuckers

-These Ibanez-designed passive humbuckers provide high output and distortion, ideal for rock and metal music.
+These Ibanez-designed passive humbuckers provide high output and distortion, which is ideal for rock and metal music.

 Pros & Cons of Ibanez GRX70QA Electric Guitar